 Links to NH Fish & Game webpages describing 27 habitats of conservation concern identified in the NH Wildlife Action Plan.

 How to Manage & Restore Habitats on Community Land - a step by step guide from "Taking Action for Wildlife"

 How to Protect Wildlife Habitats Through Voluntary Land Conservation

 Issue covers: What is an Invasive Plant?, Effects of Invasive Species on Natural Plant Communities, Control of Non-native Invasive Plants on Your Woodlot, Wildlife and Invasive Plants, Invasive Plant Project at Cheshire County Farm, Invasive Plants and Lost Forest Revenue, Developing Strategies for Living with Invasives, Going Native with Landscape Design.

-Related Keywordsbiodiversity communities conservation Conservation Planning coverts environmental education financial assistance forest Industry habitat management Land Conservation Native Plants NRI selling timber Speaking for Wildlife Taking Action for Wildlife wildlife Wildlife Action Plan wildlife habitat wildlife outreach woodlot management
+Related Keywordsbiodiversity communities Conservation Planning coverts environmental education financial assistance forest health forest Industry habitat management Land Conservation Native Plants NRI selling timber Speaking for Wildlife Taking Action for Wildlife wildlife Wildlife Action Plan wildlife habitat wildlife outreach woodlot management